Emmanuel687/NeighbourHood-Web-App/README.md

 This is a an application where a user must sign up first then update their profile.This will enable the user to join a hood and once the user has joined  a hood, he/she can see businesses and news in the neighbourhood they belong to.

 ## UserExperience
+This is the homelanding Page /home/manu/Pictures/Screenshot from 2022-04-18 15-59-03.png

 ## Setup/Installation Requirements